 - If you are working more than one job, indicate the number of hours worked for each position on different timesheets.
 Different positions may have different pay rates.

 Timesheets submitted after the due date are considered late and will be reported to your supervisor.
-Late timesheet cause a delay in payment and create additional paperwork for both Access & Diversity and for UBC Payroll.
+Late timesheets cause a delay in payment and create additional paperwork for both the Centre for Accessibility and UBC Payroll.

 Student assistants are paid an hourly rate on a semi-monthly basis.
-In order to be hired, you must complete a Direct Deposit Request Form and submit the form along with a void cheque to Access & Diversity.
+In order to be hired, you must complete a Direct Deposit Request Form and submit the form along with a void cheque to the Centre for Accessibility.

 UBC Finance has implemented a faculty and staff self-service system.
 You will need your employee ID and your Campus-Wide Login (CWL) to access to the UBC Management Systems Portal (MSP).
 If you do not have a CWL, or are unfamiliar with the system, we encourage you to visit Campus-Wide Login to find out more and to sign up.